Daaizo/Booke-DesktopShoppingApp/README.md

-<h1>Brief introduction</h1>
+<h1 id="start">Brief introduction</h1>
 Bokke is a desktop project that mimics a shopping application.
-It can be run on any computer with an oracle server installed.
+It can be run on any computer with an oracle server installed but.
 Since the database is local, there was no need to share it, but it has all the functionality to do so.
 This is my biggest project and I have devoted all my free time to it.
+Running the application on another computer is possible, but it is not that easy.
+A person must have a database created, all the products and a link to the database in the code, for this reason it is mainly my local project for educational purposes and at the bottom are videos of the use of the application.

+<a href="#videoSection"> go to the videos, which shows how the application works </a>
 <h1>Features</h1>
-All screenshots were taken from an existing account that I used for testing.Some features, such as hover effects and alerts, can't be shown in screenshots (I'll make a gif or video in the future).
+All screenshots were taken from an existing account that I used for testing.
 <ul>
     <li>
       <h2>Logging</h2> the home page that opens with the application.